Limits on Kaluza-Klein Portal Dark Matter Models: Dark Matter Annihilation Cross Sections

-Finally, by comparing Figs.~\ref{fig:SigmaSSKKPortal}~and~ \ref{fig:CrossSectsPhiPhiHR}, we see that the mixed DM to KK/GW and GW/GW annihilation cross-sections (once all anomalous high-energy growth has been tamed) are significantly smaller than the DM to SM cross sections.
+Finally, by comparing Figs.~\ref{fig:SigmaSSKKPortal}~and~\ref{fig:CrossSectsPhiPhiHR}, we see that the mixed DM to KK/GW and GW/GW annihilation cross-sections (once all anomalous high-energy growth has been tamed) are significantly smaller than the DM to SM cross sections.
+Note here that the portion of the amplitude scaling like $s^1$, shown in Eq.~(\ref{eq:newlabel}), is suppressed by the product of small couplings $\kappa_{(i)} \kappa_{(j)}$, and instead contributions which are proportional to $s^0$ dominate until COM energies as large as $\sqrt{s} \simeq 10^{3}$ TeV.